MCME/RP-Rohan/README.md

 #MCME Rohan Pack
-This is the official repository for MCME's Rohan packs
+This is the official repository for MCME's Rohan pack

 ###Dev Builds
 Latest _dev_ builds of the pack can be found at http://mcme.co/dump/rohanpack